iPieter/DTAI-Stories/content/home/hero.md

 **Declarative Languages and Artificial Intelligence**

 DTAI is the <a href="https://dtai.cs.kuleuven.be/" target="_blank">Declarative Languages and Artificial Intelligence</a> research group of the <a href="https://kuleuven.be/" target="_blank">KU Leuven</a> university.
-This platform contains short articles about our research.